agdturner/ccg-v3d/README.md

 * The library began development in March 2020 and is actively being developed.

 ## Known uses
+No known uses yet.
-I am using it to construct and visualise a [3D model of Earth](https://github.com/agdturner/agdt-java-project-Earth)
+I am planning to use it to construct and visualise a [3D model of Earth](https://github.com/agdturner/agdt-java-project-Earth)

 ## Contributions
 - Please report issues in the usual way.